-This four-part resource kit, entitled Shifting Focus: Alternative Pathways for Communities and Economies, details the community partnering process used by the Latrobe City Council and Monash University, in Australia which involved working hand-in-hand with people who have been marginalized and assisting them to build community-based projects.
-The kit includes documented examples of how positives can be found in negative situations, and can assist communities to establish micro-economic communities within their local area using people as their major resource
+This four-part resource kit details the community partnering process used by the Latrobe City Council and Monash University in Australia who worked with people who have been marginalized and helped them build community-based projects.
+The kit includes documented examples of how positives can be found in negative situations, and can assist communities establish a micro-economy within their local area using people as their major resource.
+Learn more.